 Glycine is an amino aid with some pretty interesting effects in the body.
 To me, the most interesting effect of glycine is it's potential for lifespan extension through maintaining flux through the methionine cycle.
 In fact, it's the principal reason I take glycine.
 But there are other potential uses for glycine, and one that's gained … Continue reading Why I don’t recommend taking glycine right before bed

 Based on the way the research is heading on circadian rhythms and their impact on gut health, behavior is a completely neglected yet highly underrated therapeutic option for people addressing small intestinal bacterial overgrowth(SIBO).
-Unfortunately, we're not going to be seeing any human clinical trials on the topic any time … Continue reading Why you need to fix circadian rhythms to prevent or reverse SIBO
+Unfortunately, we're not going to be seeing any human clinical trials on the topic any time soon.
+There's already a paucity … Continue reading Why you need to fix circadian rhythms to prevent or reverse SIBO

 The gut is under heavy circadian regulation, and circadian disruption can cause a number of problems when it comes to gut function.
 Fortunately, many of these issues can be corrected through modifying your behavior.
 Whether you're talking about SIBO, IBS, IBD, gastroparesis, or any of the number of functional gut disorders out there, all can … Continue reading 10 ways optimizing circadian rhythms can help fix the gut

 Synopsis In this episode of the podcast I cover the ins and outs of optimizing blood gluccoe regulation.
 Perhaps no factor is more important to optimizing gut health and promoting a healthy lifespan(healthspan) more than proper blood glucose regulation.
 Unfortunately if you live in the US, chances are quite good that yours is bad, and … Continue reading Optimizing Blood Glucose Regulation